 Video on Demand (VOD)

 VOD streaming is exactly what it sounds like; you get video whenever you demand it.
-Movie-streaming sites are VOD providers.
+Movie-streaming sites are VOD services.
 There’s no time limit on what you can watch (other than what the service currently has the rights for).

 You tell the service what you want to watch, they send it to you via the internet, and you watch it.
 Simple.

 If you’ve watched “catch-up TV,” you’re familiar with this type of IPTV.
 Many broadcast networks now allow users to watch shows that they missed when they have the time to do it.

 The important difference between time-shifted media and VOD is that the content being shared has a limited shelf life.
 You can’t go back and watch an episode of a show that you missed several years ago (well, you could, but it would be VOD then).

 One of the most popular services that offers time-shifted media is BBC’s iPlayer.

 (If you think that VOD and time-shifted media sound very similar, you’re right.
 It mostly has to do with how long you’re able to watch a show after it airs.)

 Like broadcast TV, you can also watch shows live on IPTV.
 Many people watch sporting events this way; it’s easy to stream a game on your phone while you’re on the go.